brenton-leighton/ros_docker/README.md

 - Set environment variables that are evaluated at run time
 - Run commands before running the container (like to ensure directories exist on the host)

-### `Dockerfile`

-Edit a container's [`Dockerfile`](https://docs.docker.com/reference/dockerfile/) to change how the image is built, e.g. to install additional packages.

-[Dockerfile+](https://github.com/edrevo/dockerfile-plus) is used to add the `INCLUDE+` instruction that allows for importing a Dockerfile into another Dockerfile.

 ### `compose.yaml`

 Edit a container's [`compose.yaml`](https://docs.docker.com/reference/compose-file/) file to change how the container is run, e.g.